pnizet/rpi_iss_tracker/README.md

 * display a worlmap with the current position and the last 60 position
 * display the name of the closest city and the distance to it

-Display is made on a Pimoroni Phat
+Display is made on a Pimoroni Inky pHAT